moldedbrooke/SurviveOnThePlatform/README.md

 # Survive on the Platform

-A game created by me on *Penguinmod*, with some ideas by others.
+A game created by me formerly on *Penguinmod*.
 This github page is where most of the backend stuff is contained.